-In this article, we'll show you how to manage where candidates are sitting for their exams.
-This is the same process and pages to use for standard exams, and in-house exams.
+In this article, we'll show you how to manage where candidates are sitting for their exams, in order to create a seating plan for standard or in-house exams.
 You can also copy a previous seating plan.

 What you'll need before getting started

-Before you follow these instructions, make sure you've allocated students to an exam room.
+Before you follow these instructions, make sure you have:

-To assign candidates to exam seats, go to Students > Examinations > Scheduling > Assign Seats.
+To assign candidates to exam seats and check seating, go to Students > Examinations > Scheduling > Assign Seats.

-Here you will see a list of your rooms that have had exams allocated to them.
+On the Assign Seats page you will see a list of your rooms that have had exams allocated to them.
 It includes a count of how many candidates have been assigned a seat, and will turn green when all candidates have been given a seat.

 Hovering over a sitting brings up a tooltip showing which exams take place in that sitting.